sammatime22/MatchaDB/README.md

 **Recent Updates**:

-2020/12/29 - Implemented updateData, as well as new portions of meetsQueryRequirements

 2020/12/30 - Created new query types for each request opertion type

 2021/01/04 - Re-implemented searchForData as well as an "All Tables" lookup